 I am a Professor of Economics at the University of Bristol.
 My research builds on the biomedical as well as social sciences.
 I investigate the importance of genetics, early life environments, parental investments, and government policy in explaining individuals’ health and well-being over the life course.

 I am the PI on a 5-year European Research Council (ERC) Starting Grant (2020-2025) that aims to incorporate genetic data into social science research and study the importance of the nature-nurture interplay in the developmental origins of health and disease.
+I also co-PI (with Titus Galama) a 4-year Marie Skłodowska-Curie Actions (MCSA)/UKRI Doctoral Network (2023-2027) to train a cohort of PhD students in social science genetics.
 I was a Co-PI on a 3-year NORFACE DIAL award (2018-2021).
 I was previously a Professor of Health Economics at Erasmus University Rotterdam (part-time; 2018-2022).
 I also held an MRC Early Career Fellowship in the Economics of Health (2011-2014) at the University of York, and an ESRC Post-Doctoral Fellowship at Imperial College London (2009-2011).
-I am a Research Fellow at Tinbergen Institute and a Research Associate at the Institute for Fiscal Studies (IFS).
+I am a Research Fellow at Tinbergen Institute, a Research Associate at the Institute for Fiscal Studies (IFS) and a Research Fellow at the IZA.
 I was previously a Research Associate at the Centre for Market and Public Organisation (CMPO, 2009 – 2014), and have held visiting positions at Cornell, IFS, and VU University Amsterdam.
+I am a member of the Royal Economic Society Committee.

 See my CV here